Nawodi-04/agile-vision/README.md

 # 💼 Agile Vision

-The **Agile Vision** system is a full-stack web application developed to help small to medium-sized Agile teams manage their sprints, track tasks, and improve real-time collaboration.
+The **Agile Vision** system is a full-stack web application developed to help small to medium-sized Agile teams manage their sprints, track tasks, and improve chat collaboration.
 It supports core Agile practices like sprint planning, Kanban-style task management, and sprint analytics through intuitive UI and backend automation.

 ## 🚀 Features